Blog

 Another standout exchange addressed artificial intelligence and its potential impact on business continuity and disaster recovery practices.
 Margaret noted that each wave of new technology brings the same fear: “this will replace us.”
 Yet, in her view, AI should be seen as a lever to support and enhance our work.

-She highlighted practical applications such as automating plan templates, generating exercise scenarios, or helping analyze and categorize data.
+She highlighted practical applications such as automating plan templates, generating exercise scenarios, and helping analyze and categorize data.
 At the same time, she warned about two critical risks:

 “AI should be an enabler, not a decision-maker,” she summarized, urging practitioners to start experimenting with AI tools now, even in personal use, as their integration into organizations is only a matter of time.